openfga/.github/CONTRIBUTING.md

 * All changes are required to be [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) Licensed.

 * Dependencies & sub dependencies have to have compatible licenses.
-The existing repositories have [FOSSA checks](https://fossa.com/) integrated as part of their Github Actions CI/CD workflow.
+The existing repositories have [FOSSA checks](https://fossa.com/) integrated as part of their GitHub Actions CI/CD workflow.
 New repositories will need to have similar checks in place.

 * New contributions have to pass several security tests.
-The existing repositories have [Snyk](https://snyk.io/) and [Semgrep](https://semgrep.dev/) integrated as part of their Github Actions CI/CD workflow.
+The existing repositories have [Snyk](https://snyk.io/) and [Semgrep](https://semgrep.dev/) integrated as part of their GitHub Actions CI/CD workflow.
 New repositories will need to have similar checks in place.

 * Contributions should introduce minimal to no dependencies.
 This helps with maintenance as well as security and legal considerations.